bufbuild/protovalidate/README.md

 provided [migration tool](https://github.com/bufbuild/protovalidate/blob/main/tools/protovalidate-migrate) to incrementally upgrade your `.proto` files.

-## Community

-For help and discussion around Protobuf, best practices, and more, join us on the Buf [Slack][slack].

 ## Ecosystem

-- [protovalidate-go][pv-go]
 - [Buf][buf]
 - [CEL Go][cel-go]
 - [CEL Spec][cel-spec]

-## Status: BETA

-This library is currently in a beta status.
-While it's functional and provides the features described in the documentation, it may still contain some bugs, incomplete features, or performance issues.
-We encourage users to test the library and provide feedback on any issues they encounter.

-Please note the following when using this beta version:

-- **API stability**: The API might undergo changes as we continue to refine and improve the library.
-- **Bug reporting**: If you encounter any bugs, please [file a GitHub issue][file-bug].
-  Provide a detailed description of the issue, steps to reproduce it, and any relevant system information or error messages.
-- **Feature requests**: We welcome feature requests and suggestions for improvements.
-Please [file a GitHub issue][file-feature-request] to request a new feature or enhancement.
-- **Support and feedback**: For questions, support, or general feedback, feel free to reach out to the maintainers via our [community Slack channel][slack].

-We appreciate your interest in this library and your assistance in making it better.
-Your contributions will help us advance the project from beta to a stable release more quickly.

 ## Legal